-One; hide somewhere, wait out until morning, either bleeding out, or freezing.
-Her second option was not much better, which was jumping into the Thames River.
+Option number two was not much better, which was jumping into the Thames River.

-Yes it was January, and she had a bullet lodged into her shoulder but to her, she didn't think there was any other options.
+Yes it was January, and she had a bullet lodged into her shoulder but to Emma, she didn't think there was any other options.
 Maybe it was the blood loss that was clouding her better judgement.
 Or maybe it was desperation.